FDA to begin evaluating booster shots of Moderna, J&J vaccines - NewsBreak

 The two initial Moderna shots contain 100 micrograms of vaccine each.
 But the drugmaker says 50 micrograms ought to be enough for a booster for healthy people.

 A company study of 344 people gave them a 50-microgram shot six months after their second dose, and levels of virus-fighting antibodies jumped.
-Moderna said the booster even triggered a 42-fold rise in antibodies able to target the extra-contagious delta variant.‘Teacher of the Year’ could be fired over vax mandate
+Moderna said the booster even triggered a 42-fold rise in antibodies able to target the extra-contagious delta variant.

 Side effects were similar to the fevers and aches that Moderna recipients commonly experience after their second regular shot, the company said.